 Husky Coronavirus Testing Study

-Starting in September, the Seattle Flu Study will help us learn more about how COVID-19 spreads in the UW community and how we can stop it.
+The Husky Coronavirus Testing study is a voluntary research study designed to help us learn more about how COVID-19 spreads in the UW community and how we can stop it.
 For the health and safety of the UW community, University of Washington students, faculty, and staff across all three campuses will be able to sign up online, tell us about any symptoms or potential exposures, and have an opportunity to be tested.

 How to Enroll: You can enroll online using the link below.
 You will be asked a couple of short questions to make sure you are eligible to participate; then you will be taken to a consent form that explains more about the research.
 Students under the age of 18 will need a signature from a parent or guardian to participate.